Herat campaign of 1862–1863: Siege of Herat

 On July 27, the city of Herat was surrounded by Dost Mohammad Khan.
 Kohzad gives August 10.
 The people of Herat were determined to resist Dost Mohammad Khan and his army.
 Despite his failing health, Sultan Ahmad Khan did not show the slightest inclination to submit.
 For 5 days the Mohammadzais dug trenches around Herat, and for the next 6 months night raids, tunneling, and "sundry engagements" would be commonplace.
 Sultan Ahmad Khan wrote to the shah, Naser al-Din Shah, for aid, but he did not want to break the 1857 treaty with the British and refused.

-During the siege, Sultan Ahmad Khan relied on the support of Herat's Shi'a community and exclusively used Farsiwan and other Shi'a soldiers during the conflict. suspected Herat's Afghans of espionage and began to expel them from the city.
+During the siege, Sultan Ahmad Khan relied on the support of Herat's Shi'a community and exclusively used Farsiwan and other Shi'a soldiers during the conflict.
+He suspected Herat's Afghans of espionage and began to expel them from the city.
 In January 1863 Sultan Ahmad's wife, Nawab Dokhtar, died from grief.

 On May 27, 1863, the city was captured.